laro/Cilia/README.md

           }
       }
       ```
-    - Use the range literal to write
+    - Use the range operator to write
         - `for i in 0..10 { ... }`
           instead of ~~`for (Int i = 0; i <= 10; ++i) { ... }`~~,
           translates to `for i in Range(0, 10) { ... }`.